adityaaap/Trajectory-Planning-using-Image-Data/README.md

 ## Introduction

 The goal of this project is to apply the SINDy model to a planar pushing task using a manipulator.
 We collect data of the manipulator's behavior in a simulation environment and pass it through the SINDy Autoencoder to discover the underlying dynamics and predict future states.
-The SINDy model offers a comprehensive analysis, exploring different hyperparameters, dynamics methods, and a comparison with the E2C model.
+The SINDy model offers a comprehensive analysis, exploring different hyperparameters, dynamics methods, and a comparison with the Embed to Control (E2C) model.

 ## Getting Started